- Home

 CAPE – Consolidated Administration and Processing of Entries – is CBP's batch refund tool built into ACE Portal.
 It launched on April 20, 2026.
 Instead of protesting entries one by one, you upload a single CSV with all your eligible entry numbers and CBP processes the refunds in bulk.

 A CAPE Declaration is not a form you fill out manually.
 It's a structured CSV file you generate from your ES-003 data and upload directly to ACE Portal.
+The Pre-CAPE Audit tool audits your ES-003 before you file — flagging entries that CAPE will reject or permanently block — then generates the CAPE-ready CSV for your clean entries.

 Before You File